Two arrested after balcony protest

 Most left the building at that point but two - a man and woman - stayed on a balcony while protesters gathered on the street below, carrying signs and chanting: "Homes not banks!
 Housing is a human right!"

-Scotland Yard said they both came down last night and the pair, a man aged 22 and a woman aged 21, were arrested on suspicion of breaching a court order.
+Scotland Yard said they both came down this evening and the pair, a man aged 22 and a woman aged 21, were arrested on suspicion of breaching a court order.

 A spokesman said: "They currently remain in custody at a central London police station."